-To connect to the WiFi network:
+To find and select the WiFi network:

 - 1. Make sure that the router is receiving power (its Power LED is lit). - 2.
-On your WiFi-enabled device, open your device's WiFi network management settings. - 3.
-Find and select the router WiFi network name (SSID).

-The router WiFi network name (SSID) is on the router label. - 4.
-Enter the router network key (password).

-The router network key (password) is on the router label.
+On your computer or WiFi device, find and select the WiFi network.
+The WiFi network name is on the router label. - 3.
+Join the WiFi network and enter the WiFi password.
+The password is on the router label.